Unity for Gallaudet

-The Unity for Gallaudet Movement was a protest movement started by students, faculty, and alumni of Gallaudet University and other sympathizers who did not support the nomination of Dr. Jane Fernandes as president of the university.
-I. King Jordan, Gallaudet University's previous president who was brought into the office as a result of the Deaf President Now Movement announced his retirement for the end of 2006.
-His successor was narrowed to three final candidates—the two that were eliminated were Ronald Stern and Stephen Weiner; Jane Fernandes was named president.
+The Unity for Gallaudet Movement was a 2006 protest movement started by students, faculty, and alumni of Gallaudet University and other sympathizers who did not support the nomination of Dr. Jane Fernandes as the 9th president of the university.

+Gallaudet University's 8th president I. King Jordan, who was brought into the office as a result of the Deaf President Now Movement, announced he was retiring at the end of 2006.
+His successor was narrowed to three final candidates.
+Jane Fernandes was named president; the two that were eliminated were Ronald Stern and Stephen Weiner.

-Critics of the protest, including I. King Jordan, claimed that the protestors felt Jane Fernandes was "not deaf enough," because despite being born deaf, and having a deaf mother and brother, she did not learn American Sign Language until adulthood.
-However, many of the protesters objected to Fernandes by claiming that she lacked the charisma needed to lead the global deaf community.
+Many of the protesters objected to Fernandes stating that she lacked the charisma needed to lead the global deaf community.
+Critics of the protest, including Fernandes and Jordan, claimed that the protestors felt Fernandes was "not deaf enough," because despite being born deaf, and having a deaf mother and brother, she did not learn American Sign Language (ASL) until adulthood.

-Ultimately, these protests resulted in the Board of Trustees rescinding her appointment.
+Ultimately, these protests resulted in the Board of Trustees rescinding Fernandes's appointment.
 The board subsequently appointed Robert Davila as the college's interim president for the following two years.

+Controversy

+Following her selection for president in spring 2006, Jane Fernandes faced opposition from a mixture of students, staff, and alumni at Gallaudet University.

+Objections included concerns that Fernandes was a divisive figure who had already alienated a significant portion of the faculty and staff during her 11 years at Gallaudet.
+Critics of the selection process raised concerns about the lack of diversity among the finalists, that outgoing president Jordan had played too active a role in picking his successor, and about the circumstances surrounding Fernandes's original appointment as provost by Jordan six years prior.

+Fernandes, on the other hand, attributed much of the opposition to deaf identity politics.
+Though she is deaf, she was raised among hearing peers and did not learn American Sign Language, which is widely used at Gallaudet, until her twenties.